rhsgsa/hybrid-cloud-coolstore/README.md

 01. **If you want to install the demo with the F5 global load balancer, follow this step (and skip the next step - 'make install' - below.**  This step will also complete everything that 'make install' does):

 	*   If not already, create and download your own F5 XC API Certificate file and store it to the same directory as this README.
-Fetch the cert from https://f5-asean.console.ves.volterra.io/web/workspaces/administration/personal-management/api_credentials (you may need to reset your password) - the file must be named `f5xc.p12`.
+Fetch the cert from https://f5-asean.console.ves.volterra.io/web/workspaces/administration/personal-management/api_credentials (reset your password if it's your first time) - the file must be named `f5xc.p12`.
 Remember the password for the next step.
 		*   Store your chosen password, for the API Certificate, to a file in the same directory - the file must be named `f5xc.password`.
 		*   For more information, see f5/README.md
 	*   Execute the following command: